13 Logistic Regression

 plot(s, fit, typ="l", col=4, lwd=2, ylim=c(0.5,1), xlab="spread", ylab="P(favwin)")

-The \(\beta\) measures how our log-odds change, For this model, we have \(\beta = 0.156\), meaning that for every one point increase in the point spread, the log-odds of the favorite winning increases by 0.156.
+The \(\beta\) measures how our log-odds change.
+For this model, we have \(\beta = 0.156\), meaning that for every one point increase in the point spread, the log-odds of the favorite winning increases by 0.156.

-Not, we can use the model to predict the probability of the favorite winning for a new game with a point spread of 8 or 4.
+Now, we can use the model to predict the probability of the favorite winning for a new game with a point spread of 8 or 4.

 predict(nbareg, newdata = data.frame(spread = c(8,4)), type = "response")